Phillip Cocu: Barcelona

 In Barcelona, Cocu found himself with fellow Dutchmen Louis van Gaal, Michael Reiziger, Frank de Boer, Patrick Kluivert, Boudewijn Zenden, Ronald de Boer and Winston Bogarde.
 Forming a midfield with Luís Figo and Pep Guardiola, Cocu played 36 league matches and scored 12 goals, thereby contributing to Barcelona's La Liga title win.
 In March, Cocu decided the match against Real Sociedad by scoring both goals (2–0).
 In his second season, the team finished second in the league behind Deportivo de La Coruña.
-Cocu scored six league goals, including two against Real Oviedo (a 3–2 win) and two against Athletic Bilbao (a 0–4 win).
+Cocu scored six league goals, including two against Real Oviedo (a 3–2 win) and two against Athletic Bilbao (a 4–0 win).
 Barcelona and Cocu reached the Champions League semi-finals, where they were knocked-out by Valencia.
 Cocu scored the final goal in the return leg.
 In 2000, Van Gaal left and was succeeded by Lorenzo Serra Ferrer and Carles Rexach.
 But in the following two seasons, the team performances declined even more, with Barcelona twice ending fourth in the league.

 In 2001, Pep Guardiola left Barcelona, making space for a new midfield consisting of Cocu, Xavi and Gabri.
 In the 2001–02 season, Barcelona reached the Champions League semi-finals again, but were denied the final by Real Madrid.
 In 2002, the returning coach Louis van Gaal chose Cocu as vice-captain behind Luis Enrique.
-The 2002–03 season was Barcelona's worst in years, however: the team finished sixth in La Liga, Van Gaal was fired early on and Cocu tore his knee ligament in a Champions League match against Internazionale (0–0) in February.
+The 2002–03 season was Barcelona's worst in years, however: the team finished sixth in La Liga, Van Gaal was fired early on and Cocu tore his knee ligament in a Champions League match against Inter Milan (0–0) in February.
 He was sidelined for two months.
 Weeks earlier, Barcelona had already beat Inter 3–0, with a goal by Cocu.
 With his contract expiring in 2003, he waited until after the FC Barcelona presidential elections to make a decision on extension.
 Cocu, who intended to join PSV if the negotiations failed, eventually agreed on a one-year extension in June.

 The 2003–04 season began with new coach Frank Rijkaard.
-Cocu scored Barcelona's first goal of the league season, deciding the match against Athletic Bilbao (0–1).
+Cocu scored Barcelona's first goal of the league season, deciding the match against Athletic Bilbao (1–0).
 He played 36 league matches in total and also frequently served as the team captain.
 Barcelona finished second in La Liga.
 In early 2004, Barça announced it would not renew Cocu's contract.
 Both parties could not agree on a new deal after he did not accept Barcelona's significantly-lowered offer.
 Cocu was disappointed by the club's decision, but was happy to return to PSV, whose offer always remained.
 After his departure, he was awarded a plaque for his loyalty by club president Joan Laporta.
 Cocu's 205 La Liga matches and 291 total appearances were Barcelona records for a foreign player when he left; both records remained until Lionel Messi surpassed them in 2011 and 2012 respectively.